 "It's very difficult to get a conviction of a police officer," Deters said.

-Still, four of the jurors said they believed Tensing was guilty of murder, four thought he was not guilty and four said they believed he was guilty of manslaughter, according to Deters.
+Still, four of the jurors said they believed Tensing was guilty of murder and eight said they believed he was guilty of manslaughter, according to Deters.

 Deters said he aims to reach a decision by Nov.
 28. But what will he decide?